La Ruta de los Cenotes – Cancun closest cenotes to visit in a half-day trip

 How to get to la Ruta de los Cenotes from Cancun

-How to get to la Ruta de los Cenotes if you are traveling solo
+How to get to La Ruta de los Cenotes if you are traveling solo

 As a solo traveler, worry not, you can still get to la Ruta de los Cenotes, on your own with no fear, it’s just more expensive as you don’t get to share the expenses.
-You can rent a car on your own and drive all the way there.
-It’s completely safe.
-Or if you don’t feel like driving, you can still hire a taxi.
-See below for more details.

-How far is Puerto Morelos to Cancun
+How far is Puerto Morelos to Cancun?

 If you are concerned about the distance, don’t be.
 Puerto Morelos is only 30 minutes drive from Cancun and very easy to reach either by bus or by car.